EncryptedCicada/reversing/pages/part-14-flags.md

 The virtual interrupt flag replicates the IF flag when the processor is operating in virtual mode.

-The virtual interrupt pending flag is used when the processor is operating in virtual mode to indicate that n interrupt is pending.
+The virtual interrupt pending flag is used when the processor is operating in virtual mode to indicate that an interrupt is pending.

 The ID flag indicates whether the processor supports the CPUID instruction.